kwaldenphd/world-wide-web/README.md

 Q5: Take a look at the HTML Colors page listed above.
 Do you see anything familiar?
 Describe the way that RGB and Hexadecimal colors work in your own words.

 Q6: Have you ever created a website before?
 Have you used a software like WordPress?
 How is this process different?
-If you haven’t reflect on the process of creating a website by working directly with the HTML.
+Reflect on the process of creating a website by working directly with the HTML.